Open Knowledge Format (OKF): What It Is and How to Adopt It

 - Permissions: the spec does not define document- or field-level access control.

-- Identity and lifecycle: a path is the concept ID, so renames and moves need redirect or migration conventions outside v0.1.
+- Renames and deletion: a path is the concept ID, so moves need migration conventions.
+Version 0.2 adds

 - Relationship semantics: links are directed but untyped; “depends on,” “owned by,” and “replaces” live in prose unless your profile adds structure.